 To become an aeronautical engineer, you need to gain an in-depth understanding of building, designing, and improving aircraft and other aviation-related systems.
 There are also additional key skills that can support your work as an aeronautical engineer, such as:

-• Problem-solving skills — Meet new requirements for aircraft, such as increased fuel efficiency or improved safety, using the knowledge gained from your aeronautical engineering degree to upgrade designs and troubleshoot issues.
+Problem-solving skills — Meet new requirements for aircraft, such as increased fuel efficiency or improved safety, using the knowledge gained from your degree program to upgrade designs and troubleshoot issues.

-Many of the skills required for aeronautical engineering roles are highly technical, encompassing years of study, that must be learned under the guidance of industry professionals.
-To obtain the knowledge and skills required to become an aeronautical engineer, the first step involves pursuing an aerospace engineering or aeronautical engineering degree.
+Employers often require skills that are highly technical, encompassing years of study, that must be learned under the guidance of industry professionals.
+To obtain the knowledge and skills required to become an aeronautical engineer, the first step involves pursuing your US university degree.

 Education Required